syncfusion-content/wpf-docs/wpf/Autocomplete/Getting-Started.md

 ![GettingStarted](GettingStarted_images/GettingStarted.png)

-## Populating Autocomplete with Data
+## Populating AutoComplete with Data

-Autocomplete is a data-bound control.
+AutoComplete is a data-bound control.
 So before create binding to the control, you must create data model for Application.

 For illustration, let us create a textbox, which will populate a list of employees.